-- Well meaning Christians (and sometimes those not so well meaning) will often use these ‘ex-gay’/heterosexual marriages as examples that change is possible and pressure those who are gay or lesbian to reject their natural orientation.
+Well-meaning Christians (and sometimes those not so well-meaning) will often use these ‘ex-gay’/heterosexual marriages as examples that change is possible and pressure those who are gay or lesbian to reject their natural orientation.
 They do this with limited or no knowledge of sexual orientation or of the finer, personal details of these marriages.
 Too often parents and friends have been quoted as saying ‘look at so and so ….they changed…..they are now married with children, You can do it to with prayer and faith’

-- Seekers of sexual orientation change who come to ‘ex-gay’ ministries are tormented and desperate.
+Seekers of sexual orientation change who come to ‘ex-gay’ ministries are tormented and desperate.
 They hate being gay and will latch on to any possibility of change.
-The ‘ex-gay’/heterosexual marriage modelled by the ‘ex-gay’ leader is just the answer they seek.
+The ‘ex-gay’/heterosexual marriage modeled by the ‘ex-gay’ leader is just the answer they seek.
 They look at the marriages and selectively ignore the honest confessions that these people still ‘struggle’.
 This false hope leads people into many wasted years trying to do the impossible, that is, turn from gay to straight.
-As one former ‘ex-gay’ leader in Australia said to me recently, after leaving his marriage to be true to himself, ‘For 20 years I was sold a very cruel lie’ or as Scott from Perth said ‘I lost my entire 20s, I felt like I was robbed of what should have been enjoyable days of my youth’.
+As one former ‘ex-gay’ leader in Australia tols me recently, after leaving his marriage to be true to himself, ‘For 20 years, I was sold a very cruel lie’ or as Scott from Perth said ‘I lost my entire 20s, I felt like I was robbed of what should have been enjoyable days of my youth’.

-- And finally the children.
+And finally, the children.
 One thing many people want in this situation is children.
 We want to be parents.
-I know I wanted to not only be husband but also a father.
+I wanted to not only be a husband, but also a father.
 I believe now, I was more in love with the idea of being a husband and father (ie being ‘normal’) than I was in love with my wife.
 When the marriage finally breaks down, often during mid-life, the children are also traumatised and have to deal with the added shame that their Dad has ‘become’ gay or their Mother ‘become’ a lesbian.
 As many of these kids are a part of a Christian community the scandal is intensified.
 As my daughter Hannah said recently in an interview on the ABC ‘If you are gay and get married hoping it will change you, then it is a very selfish act as you don’t know what hurt you will create in the generations to come.’

-I’m sad for Ron Brookman’s wife, and for the wives (and children if these marriages don’t make it) of the other two men he talks about in this interview.
+I’m sad for Ron Brookman’s wife, and for the wives (and children if these marriages don’t make it) of the other two men he talks about.
 I’m sad for everyone who will believe what he says.
 I’m sad for myself… separated, now divorced from my Christian, closeted, gay-in-denial ex-husband (also in ministry).
 I’m sad for my ex-husband’s first wife and children.
 I’m sad that he quite possibly will do this again to a 3rd woman because of fear and shame, and because of messages like this one from Ron Brookman that say that it’s possible to be a “former homosexual”.
 I support equality in marriage.
 I support honesty, authenticity, and integrity.
 I’m a Christian, but sadly the Australian Christian Lobby or Ron Brookman doesn’t want or welcome my point of view.
 And… I should also have said that I’m very very sad for my ex-husband, and for all the unnecessary anxiety, depression, fear and shame that keeps him in the closet.